What Is LombardiLetter.com?

 Moe Zulfiqar, BAS

-Moe Zulfiqar joined Lombardi Financial as a research analyst and editor, and writes for Lombardi’s Profit Confidential newsletter.
+Moe Zulfiqar joined Lombardi Financial as a research analyst and editor, and writes for Lombardi’s Lombardi Letter newsletter.
 He provides insight into current market conditions, trends, and where the next big opportunity will surface.
 Moe analyzes macroeconomic conditions, but has a special interest in the basic materials, financial, and technology sectors.

 Moe has a strong understanding of North American capital markets.
 A student of world finance and trading, he has extensive knowledge of both fundamental and technical analysis, and uses them to evaluate high-growth investment opportunities.